Sean-Dickey-thycotic-com/ssi-docs/index.md

 Unpaid integrations created by ThycoticCentrify are code or applications that are not sold by Thycotic for monetary compensation.
 They are provided for the use of ThycoticCentrify customers and in some cases are available to the public.

 An example of this type of integration would be the RabbitMQ Helper, migration tools created by ThycoticCentrify, and code provided on the Thycotic Github.
-These integrations will be tested in QA to ensure that they work as designed.
+These integrations are verified by ThycoticCentrify to ensure that they work as designed.

    >**Note:** Assistance with configuration or troubleshooting of these tools with third-party systems is not within the scope of what the ThycoticCentrify Support organization can provide at this time.
-ThycoticCentrify does not guarantee that every configuration of third-party systems will work with Unpaid Integrations.
+ThycoticCentrify does not guarantee that every configuration of third-party systems will work with 3rd-Party Integrations.
 Assistance with the use of these tools, configuration, or troubleshooting for customization of ThycoticCentrify products can be worked on as part of a paid engagement with the Professional Services team.

 ### Third Party Integrations to ThycoticCentrify